 Anytime I make something my son likes.
 “Mommy, it is deyishiss,” are words I long to hear.
 (I don’t think he knows what delicious means because half the time he doesn’t want that thing the next time I make it.
 Feelings of success in the motherhood kitchen are elusive and fickle.)

 I also have won juried contests for both my mac & cheese and a three-course vegan meal I once made.
-(They were different contests.)
+(Don’t worry, they were different contests.)

 Also the feeling of pulling off a Christmas dinner of any magnitude is pretty terrific.